cincauhangus/node-telegram-bot/README.md

 Both can be used either or both at the same time.
 The only difference is that `regex` and `regexHandler` are only called after the `text-message` event is emitted.

-A sample plugin can be found in the `./plugins` folder.
+As reference, read <a href="https://core.telegram.org/bots/api">Telegram Bots API</a> and <a href="https://github.com/mast/telegram-bot-api">telegram-bot-api</a>.
+Sample plugins can be found in the `./plugins` folder.

 ## Logging
 The bot utilizes <a href="https://github.com/winstonjs/winston">Winston</a> logger to log chats and errors.
 Chat and `info` logs will end up in `./logs/chat.log` while `warn` and `error` will be output via `STDIN`.